Top 10 Funny facts about Paris © French Moments

 Paris, the prestigious capital of France is a dream destination for many of us.
 There’s so much to see and learn: grand monuments, tumultuous history, an immense cultural influence and economic power.
 To get off the beaten track, we compiled 10 funny facts about Paris which we hope will entertain you!

-My Top 10 Funny facts about Paris
+My Top 10 Funny Facts About Paris

-There’s so many funny things to say about Paris.
+There are so many funny things to say about Paris.
 It often comes down to our personal experience.

 There would be so many funny stories to write.